Hydrocodone Addiction Treatment

 An opiate drug, hydrocodone is in the same family as morphine and oxycodone.
 There are several variants available in the U.S., some of which also contain acetaminophen.
 Zohydro ER and Hysingla ER are extended-release hydrocodone used for 24/7 treatment of severe pain.
 Like many other opioid substances, hydrocodone has a high potential for physical dependency and addiction if it is abused.
 It is prescribed for the management of pain not well-controlled by nonsteroidal anti-inflammatory or other non-narcotic analgesic options.
 The number of prescriptions for opioids (like hydrocodone and oxycodone products) has escalated from around 76 million in 1991 to nearly 207 million in 2013, with the U.S. responsible for nearly 100% of the world consumption of hydrocodone.
 The recent introduction of extended-release formulations of hydrocodone has fueled controversy about the general safety and need for opioid medications in light of their potential for misuse, abuse, diversion and addiction.1,2

 Although opioid dependence is not synonymous with the highly dysfunctional, uncontrolled pattern of substance intake characterizing addiction to other drugs, it can be highly deadly.
 People addicted to hydrocodone can experience acute withdrawal symptoms.
 For severe opioid addiction, professionally supervised detox is typically required to gradually and safely rid the body of residual drugs.
 Medications used to ease withdrawal include buprenorphine, naltrexone and a combination of both called Suboxone.
-After detox, a range of behavioral therapies help individuals regain control of their lives while incorporating less addictive pain management solutions.3
+After detox, a range of behavioral therapies in both inpatient rehab and outpatient programs help individuals regain control of their lives while incorporating less addictive pain management solutions.3